eBooks, Guides, & Reports • 10 MIN READ

 info@ir.com

-ISO 20022, first introduced in 2004, is an international standard for relaying electronic messages between financial institutions.
-It was created to give the financial industry a common platform for sending payments messages and exchanging payments data, using a central dictionary, a standard modelling methodology, and a series of Extensible Markup Language (XML) and Abstract Syntax Notation (ASN.1 ) protocols.
+When ISO 20022 was first introduced in 2004, it was created to give the financial industry a common platform for sending payments messages and exchanging payments data, using a central dictionary, a standard modelling methodology, and a series of Extensible Markup Language (XML) and Abstract Syntax Notation (ASN.1 ) protocols.

 Why standardization is important